Non-existence of extremal Sasaki metrics via the Berglund-H\"ubsch transpose: Extremal Sasaki metrics and Berglund-Hübsch transpose

 { {

 }}

 In case $m_3$ is even, we have the following result:

-\begin{theorem} Consider a polynomial of chain-cycle type with $a_1=2$ whose link $L_f$ is a rational homology sphere and that cuts out a projective hypersurface in $\mathbb{P}(w_0, w_1, \ldots , w_4)$ such that with $\gcd(m_{2},m_{3})=1$ and $d=m_3m_2$ and $m_{3}$ even.
-Then the polynomial with $f^T$ the Berglund-Hübsch dual of $f,$ determines a link $L_g$ which is diffeomorphic to $S^{4}\times S^{5}$.
-In particular, all the elements on the list in the table in the appendix in \cite{CGL} satisfying the conditions given above do not admit extremal Sasaki metrics in the whole Sasaki-Reeb cone which is of dimension 2. \end{theorem}
+\begin{thm} Consider a polynomial of chain-cycle type with $a_1=2$ whose link $L_f$ is a rational homology sphere and that cuts out a projective hypersurface in $\mathbb{P}(w_0, w_1, \ldots , w_4)$ such that with $\gcd(m_{2},m_{3})=1$ and $d=m_3m_2$ and $m_{3}$ even.
+Then the polynomial with $f^T$ the Berglund-Hübsch dual of $f,$ determines a link $L_g$ which is of the form $S^{4}\times S^{5}$.
+In particular, all the elements on the list in the table in the appendix in \cite{CGL} satisfying the conditions given above do not admit extremal Sasaki metrics in the whole Sasaki-Reeb cone which is of dimension 2. \end{thm}

-\begin{proof} In this case, we can simplify the weights $\tilde{w}_{i}'s$:
+\begin{pf} In this case, we can simplify the weights $\tilde{w}_{i}'s$:

 Also, we have the degree $\tilde{d}=m_{3}m_{2}$ and the index $\tilde{I}=1$.
 Next, we calculate the numbers $u_{i}=\dfrac{\tilde{d}}{\gcd(\tilde{d},\tilde{w}_{i})}$ and $v_{i}=\dfrac{\tilde{w}_{i}}{\gcd(\tilde{d},\tilde{w}_{i})}$ for these weights: